-You can check in either online or at the check-in desks and self-service kiosks at the airport.
+You can check in either online or at the check-in desks.

 Several airlines do not allow advance check-ins and passengers can only check in at the airport.
 We recommend that you always arrive at the airport early so that you have enough time to check in, go through the security control, and reach your departure gate.

 Check-in at the airport normally starts 2 hours before departure.
 All airlines allow check-in at the desks at the airport but some airlines may charge a fee for this service.